rollbear/trompeloeil/docs/CookBook.md

 [mock function](reference.md/#mock_function) for which there are no expectations.
 In these cases `file` will be `""` string and `line` == 0.

+Please contribute your adapter, so that others can enjoy your unit testing framework together with *Trompeloeil*.

 ### Run time adapter